 Session 1: Who is the gene and cell cancer-killer: deep dive on the gene and cell scientific approaches in oncology

-Session Chairs: Simona Paratore (Novartis, IT); Alessandro Aiuti (San Raffaele Hospital, IT)
+Session Chairs: Alexander Yallouridis (Novartis, EL); Alessandro Aiuti (San Raffaele Hospital, IT)

 Emma Morris (University College London, UK)

 Emma Morris is a clinician scientist, clinically trained in hematology and allogeneic HSCT.
 Her current clinical practice is in HSCT, cellular and gene therapies for haematological malignancies and inherited immune defi-ciencies.
 She has developed and lead the national allogeneic HSCT centre for adults with primary immune deficiencies (PID) at the UCL Centre for Immunodefeciency and co-ordinates and international MDT.

 Her basic science research focus is on T cell immunology, inherited immunodeficiencies, gene therapy and gene editing.
 Her group is interested in altering both the specificity and the function of gene-modified im-mune cells and stem cells.
 More recent research is focused on developing gene editing techniques as treat-ments for patients with PID.
 This research spans the entire translational pathway from animal models to in vitro experimental immunology to Phase I ‘first time in man’ clinical studies.

 She was appointed Director of the UCL Division of Infection and Immunity in October 2019 and is the Direc-tor of the NIHR UCLH/UCL Biomedical Research Centre Inflammation, Immunity and Immunotherapeutics (III) Theme.
 She has various other leadership roles within UCL, UCLH and RFH.
 She is patron of the charity Haematology Cancer Care (HCC) which raises money for UCLH.